microsoft/DynamicTelemetry/CONTRIBUTING.md

 * Major feedback/comments are resolved.
 * It has been open for review for at least one working day.
 This gives people reasonable time to review.
+* Approved by at least one code owner.